EdwinVW/pitstop-engineering-workshop/README.md

 9. You will be asked to specify a folder for cloning the repo into.
 Select a folder and confirm.
 The repo will be cloned in this folder.
 10. When VS Code asks you to open the cloned repo, do that.
 Now you can start working with the repo.

 This would be a good time to walk through the solution and see what's in there.
-In the <a href="https://github.com/EdwinVW/pitstop/wiki" target="_blank">Wiki</a> of the repo, you can find an overview of the solution structure.
+In the [Wiki](https://github.com/EdwinVW/pitstop/wiki) of the repo, you can find an overview of the solution structure.

 ### Step 1.2: Build the Docker images
-In order to build the Docker images, follow the instructions in the <a href="https://github.com/EdwinVW/pitstop/wiki/Building%20the%20Docker%20images" target="_blank">'Building the Docker images' section</a> in the repo's Wiki.
+In order to build the Docker images, follow the instructions in the ['Building the Docker images'](https://github.com/EdwinVW/pitstop/wiki/Building%20the%20Docker%20images) section in the repo's Wiki.

 ### Step 1.3: Run the application
-In order to run the application, follow the instructions in the <a href="https://github.com/EdwinVW/pitstop/wiki/Run%20the%20application%20using%20using%20Docker%20Compose" target="_blank">'Starting the application' section</a> in the repo's Wiki.
+In order to run the application, follow the instructions in the ['Starting the application'](https://github.com/EdwinVW/pitstop/wiki/Run%20the%20application%20using%20using%20Docker%20Compose) section in the Wiki.

 ### Step 1.4: Get to know the solution
 In order to get to know the functionality of the application, make sure you have read the introduction of the solution in the repo's README file up to the *Technology* section.
-After that, follow the <a href="https://github.com/EdwinVW/pitstop/wiki/Testing%20the%20application" target="_blank">'Testing the application' section</a> in the repo's Wiki.
+After that, follow the ['Testing the application'](https://github.com/EdwinVW/pitstop/wiki/Testing%20the%20application) section in the Wiki.

 ## Lab 2: ATDD with Specflow and Augurk
 The Pitstop solution does not contain any specifications or scenario-tests.
 It's up to you to add this to the solution.
 We will primarily focus on the *WorkshopManagement* domain because this is the domain with the most interesting business-logic.